-Step 3: Hang the remaining full-size drywall sheets
+Step 3: Hang the Remaining Full-Size Drywall Sheets

 Secure each sheet of drywall with drywall screws along each stud, just as you did with the first sheet.

 Take measurements at the top and bottom of the empty section.
-Grab a fresh sheet of drywall, or a scrap section with enough area to make the cuts.
+Grab a fresh sheet of drywall or a scrap section with enough area to make the cuts.

-Important note: If you’re using a scrap sheet of drywall (one that you’ve already cut pieces out of), try to use as many of the factory edges as possible.
+Important note: If you’re using a scrap sheet of drywall (one that you’ve already cut pieces out of), use as many factory edges as possible.

-Once you’ve got the measurements, mark them on the top and bottom of the new drywall sheet with a carpenter’s pencil or marker.
+Once you’ve got the measurements, mark them on the top and bottom of the new garage drywall sheet with a carpenter’s pencil or marker.
 Mark them on the front of the sheet, not the paper backing.

 Using a carpenter’s T-square or long level, connect the two markings lightly with your pencil so you have one solid line to cut along.

 On the front side of the drywall sheet, make a deep incision into the drywall, but don’t cut through the paper backing.

 The cut doesn’t have to be perfectly clean, but the straighter it is, the better it will fit with the pieces next to it.

 Once you’ve got the piece cut, test the fit and make any minor adjustments before you screw it into place.

-I watched many different drywall tutorial videos, but I learned the most from this guy.
-I highly recommend binge watching his channel before getting started!
+I watched many different drywall tutorial videos but learned the most from this guy.
+I highly recommend binge-watching his channel before getting started!

 - 6″ stainless steel drywall knife

 - Corner trowel.
 This is a lifesaver and makes corners super-easy.
-I went with the Marshalltown 4″ x 5″ corner trowel which you can find on Amazon.
+I went with the Marshalltown 4″ x 5″ corner trowel, which you can find on Amazon.

 - Sandpaper in various grits.
 I ended up using the 80 grit and 120 grit the most.